-…and a review of the year.
-This website/blog is now one year old and is looking for your personal support.
+…this website/blog is looking for your personal support.
 Read on to the end to find out what you can do.
 It was conceived in January 2018 with a clip from the radio archives, and a first step towards using anthropological and sociological approaches to thinking about the radio.
 The idea is to write about how radio is listened to, and to consider the way in which it inspires others into creativity.
 An example is the feature published in December 2018 which listens to James Blake’s song Radio Silence as well as Alice Oseman’s book, Radio Silence.

 The site has been a success in its first twelve months.
 Visitors from seventeen countries have read the articles.
 If you think of the national flag of each one, well that’s a lot of flags… And – of course – an excuse for this clip: